-Azimuth: [surveying] An azimuth is an angle between 0° and 360° measured clockwise from North.
-True azimuths are based on true north.
+Azimuth: [surveying] An azimuth is an angle between 0° and 360° measured clockwise from north based on true north – Magnetic azimuths are based on magnetic north.

-Base station: [surveying] A base station is a precisely surveyed location used as a fixed Global Navigation Satellite System (GNSS) recording station.
-Base stations are typically used in differential correction.
+Base station: [surveying] A base station is a precisely surveyed location used as a fixed Global Navigation Satellite System (GNSS) recording station, typically used in differential correction.

-Basemap: [cartography] A basemap is a background georeferenced image that gives a point of reference on a map.
-Basemaps are non-editable and provides aesthetic appeal such as aerial imagery, topography, terrain and street layers.
+Basemap: [cartography] A basemap is a background, non-editable, georeferenced image that gives a point of reference on a map, providing aesthetic appeal such as aerial imagery, topography, terrain and street layers.

 Bearing: [surveying] A bearing is a direction expressed as a geographic angle measured from a base line used in surveying and navigation.

-Benchmark: [surveying] Benchmarks are precisely surveyed points usually marked with a brass or metal disk in the ground.
-Benchmarks is a generic term sometimes referred as survey marks, geodetic marks and control stations.
+Benchmark: [surveying] Benchmarks are precisely surveyed points usually marked with a brass or metal disk in the ground also genetically called survey marks, geodetic marks and control stations.

-Bilinear interpolation: [mathematics] Bilinear interpolation is a technique for calculating values of a grid location based on four nearby grid cells.
-It assigns the output cell value by taking the weighted average of the four neighboring cells in an image to generate new values.
+Bilinear interpolation: [mathematics] Bilinear interpolation is a technique for calculating values of a grid location by taking the weighted average of the four neighboring cells in an image to generate new values.

-Boolean Algebra: [mathematics] Boolean algebra are conditions used to select features with a set of algebraic conditions.
-Conditions include AND, OR or NOT.
-Venn diagrams are often used to represent Boolean operations.
+Boolean Algebra: [mathematics] Boolean algebra are conditions used to select features with a set of algebraic conditions including AND, OR or NOT.

 Buffer: [GIS processing] The buffer tool is a proximity function that creates a polygon at a set distance surrounding a selected feature or features.

-Bundle adjustment: [geometry] Bundle adjustment consists of simultaneously removing geometric distortions given a set of images of three dimensional points at different viewpoints.
-This process ultimately minimizes error between observed and predicted image points during reprojection.
+Bundle adjustment: [geometry] Bundle adjustments remove geometric distortions given a set of images of three dimensional points at different viewpoints, minimizing error between observed and predicted image points during reprojection.

-Carrier-phase GPS: [surveying] Carrier-phase GPS signals are relatively slow but are very accurate to determine position on the ground.
-The accuracy of carrier-phase GPS signals can be within a few centimeters or better.
+Carrier-phase GPS: [surveying] Carrier-phase GPS signals are relatively slow but are very accurate (within 10cm or better) to determine position on the ground.

-Cartesian coordinate: [surveying] A Cartesian coordinate system specifies each point uniquely with a pair of numerical coordinates.
-Three-dimensional coordinate space have three axes.
-Each axes has a single unit of length and orientation.
+Cartesian coordinate: [surveying] A Cartesian coordinate system specifies each point uniquely with a pair of numerical coordinates or tripless for three-dimensional coordinate spaces.

-Cartography: [GIS dictionary] Cartography is the study and science of representing real-world entities on maps.
-Cartography combines aesthetics and science to communicate spatial information in two or three dimensions.
+Cartography: [GIS dictionary] Cartography is the study, aesthetics and science of representing real-world entities on maps by communicating spatial information.

-Cartometry: [GIS dictionary] Cartometry is a division of cartography concerned with depicting objects with a high level of spatial accuracy.
-Cartometric maps can be used to measure the perimeter of coasts, areas of countries, volumes, slopes and densities.
+Cartometry: [GIS dictionary] Cartometry is a division of cartography concerned with depicting objects with a high level of spatial accuracy such as measuring the perimeter of coasts, areas of countries, volumes, slopes and densities.

-Centroid: [geometry] A centroid (or geometric center) is a central point of an area feature.
-Centroids are defined as the average position of all the points in the shape.
+Centroid: [geometry] A centroid (or geometric center) is a central point of an area feature which represents the average position of all the points in the shape.

-Code-Phase GPS: [GPS] The coarse acquisitions (C/A) code or Code-Phase GPS, which is available to the general public, is a GPS signal that delivers rapid, low accuracy position estimates.
-The accuracy of this signal is tens of meters.
+Code-Phase GPS: [GPS] The coarse acquisition (C/A) code or code-phase GPS, which is available to the general public, is a GPS signal that delivers rapid, low accuracy position estimates in tens of meters.

-Coordinate Geometry (COGO): [editing] COGO is the entry of spatial coordinate data points, usually obtained from field survey equipment.
+Coordinate Geometry (COGO): [editing] COGO involves the entry of spatial coordinate data points, usually obtained from field survey equipment.

 Computer Aided Design/Drafting (CAD): [GIS dictionary] CAD is primarily used by engineers and architects for the purpose of producing two and three dimensional drawings.

-Conformal Projection: [map projection] A conformal map projection preserves the correct shapes of small areas.
-At any given point on a conformal projected map, graticule lines intersect at 90° and the scale is the same in all directions.
-Areas can be greatly distorted with conformal projections.
+Conformal Projection: [map projection] A conformal map projection preserves the correct shapes of small areas with scale being the same in all directions and greatly distorted areas.

-Conic Projection: [map projection] A conic projection uses a cone to develop its surface on a plane.
-Meridians converge at a single point, which may or may not be the South or North pole.
+Conic Projection: [map projection] A conic projection uses a cone to develop its surface on a plane with meridians converging at a single point.

-Continuous raster: [data structure] Continuous rasters are grid cells with gradually changing data.
-This type of surface generally has no distinct boundaries defining different features such as Digital Elevation Models (DEM), temperature data or distance from features.
+Continuous raster: [data structure] Continuous rasters are grid cells with gradually changing data such as Digital Elevation Models (DEM), temperature data or distance from features.

-Contour Line: [data structure] A contour line is a constant value for mapping any variable such as elevation and temperature maps.
-Contour lines are used to map equal values and illustrate topography or relief on a map.
-They are also known as isopleth or isoline maps.
+Contour Line: [data structure] A contour line is a constant value for mapping any variable such as elevation, temperature, isopleth or isoline maps.

-Control point: [coordinate system] Control points are XY locations known to have a high degree of accuracy.
-They are used to convert digitized coordinates from paper maps and georeferencing to standard map projection coordinates.
+Control point: [coordinate system] Control points are locations known to have a high degree of accuracy that are used to convert digitized coordinates from paper maps and georeferencing to standard map projection coordinates.

 Coordinate Transformation: [coordinate system] A coordinate transformation is the conversion from a non-projected coordinate system to a coordinate system using a series of mathematical equations.

-Cubic Convolution Interpolation: [mathematics] Cubic convolution interpolation is similar to bilinear interpolation because it averages surrounding cells.
-Instead of using the four nearest cells, the output value is based on averaging the 16 nearest cells.
-This method is generally used for continuous surfaces where much noise exists.
+Cubic Convolution Interpolation: [mathematics] Cubic convolution interpolation averages the 16 nearest cells, which is generally used for continuous surfaces where much noise exists.

-Cylindrical Projection: [map projection] A cylindrical projection uses a cylinder to develop a plane surface on a map and can be equidistant, conformal and equal-area.
-Cylindrical Projection examples are equal area cylindrical projections, Mercator protections and Plate carree projections.
+Cylindrical Projection: [map projection] A cylindrical projection uses a cylinder to develop a plane surface such as Mercator and Plate Carree projections.

-Data Model: [data structure] The two main GIS data models are rasters (grids) and vectors.
-Rasters are sets of pixels with a specific cell size.
-Vectors represent points, lines and polygons.
+Data Model: [data structure] The two main GIS data models are rasters (pixels with a specific cell size) and vectors (points, lines and polygons).

-Database Management System (DBMS): [data structure] A DBMS is a collection of tools that permits the entry, storage, input, output and organization of data.
-It serves as an interface between users and their database.
+Database Management System (DBMS): [data structure] A DBMS is a collection of tools that allows the entry, storage, input, output and organization of data, serving as an interface between users and a database.

 Database Schema: [data structure] A database schema is supported in relational database management systems (RDBMS) and acts as blueprints for how database entry will be constructed.

-Developable Surface: [map projection] A developable surface (cylinders, cones, planes, etc) is the geometric shape that a map projection can be built on.
-Each surface is mathematically flattened based on those geometric shapes.
+Developable Surface: [map projection] A developable surface (cylinders, cones, planes, etc) is the geometric shape that a map projection can be mathematically built on.

 Differential Global Navigation Satellite System (GNSS): [surveying] Differential GNSS is a highly accurate (within centimeters) conventional surveying technique which uses a known location from a receiver to determine an unknown position.

-Digital Elevation Model (DEM): [GIS processing] A DEM is a bare earth elevation model representing the surface of the Earth.
-DEMs filter out non-ground points such as bridges and trees.
+Digital Elevation Model (DEM): [GIS processing] A Digital Elevation Model (DEM) is a bare earth elevation model representing the surface of the Earth without features like houses, bridges and trees.

-Digital Line Graph (DLG): [file format] DLG is vector data format developed and distributed by the United States Geological Survey (USGS).
-DLGs depict information about geographic features about terrain, administrative, hydrography, transportation, man-made features and more.
+Digital Line Graph (DLG): [file format] DLG is vector data format developed and distributed by the United States Geological Survey (USGS) depicting geographic features like terrain, hydrography, transportation and man-made features.

-Digital Orthophotos Quadrangle (DOQ): [file format] DOQ is a geometrically-corrected photograph produced by the USGS.
-Orthoimages are geometrically corrected and have an area of interest with a scale of 1:40,000.
-The spatial resolution is about 1 meter pixels.
+Digital Orthophotos Quadrangle (DOQ): [file format] DOQ is a geometrically-corrected photograph produced by the USGS with a scale of 1:40,000 and spatial resolution of about 1 meter pixels.

-Digital Raster Graphics (DRG): [file format] DRG is a digital version map of USGS topographic maps.
-They include imagery (NAIP), roads, place names, hydrography, elevation contours and boundaries.
+Digital Raster Graphics (DRG): [file format] DRG is a digital version map of USGS topographic maps including imagery (NAIP), roads, place names, hydrography, elevation contours and boundaries.

-Digital Surface Model (DSM): [file format] A digital surface model is an elevation that includes the top of buildings, tree canopy, powerlines and other features above the bare earth.
-For example, the first return of LiDAR consists of a DSM.
+Digital Surface Model (DSM): [file format] A digital surface model is an elevation model that includes the top of buildings, tree canopy, powerlines and other features above the bare earth.

 Digital Terrain Model (DTM): [file format] DTM is a bare earth representation of the Earth’s surface that is augmented natural features such as ridges and breaklines.